Springfield protest draws hundreds, stretches several hours for second straight day

 Later in the afternoon, a group assembled just east of the Glenstone and Battlefield intersection, lying on the concrete of Battlefield Road for several minutes screaming “I can’t breathe!”
 Police had already blocked off the street before this happened.

-Wyatt Shaw and Mike Hilton were among the protesters who say their message is about peace and support for one another.
+Wyatt Shaw and Mike Hylton were among the protesters who say their message is about peace and support for one another.
 They say they felt supported Sunday by Springfield police.

 "For them to support us, and we've seen on social media where police have also had signs saying they are ready for justice, that's just an amazing thing," said Shaw.
 "The people can protest, but the people who actually work with those people have to also step up, and they have."